 The entire property is themed in a Northwoods motif, but the holiday trimmings really add some magic to an already fun atmosphere.
 You also get white wolf ears instead of the standard brown ears during the Snowland season.

 Being the mecca of shopping to satiate even the most ravenous bargain hunter, the Mall of America has decadent dinner options for the whole family, amusement park rides, special events (check the schedule to plan around something fun for kids), and so many offerings for families.
 MOA is a fantastic place to frequent if you’re feeling festive.
 Staying in the area or looking to do so?
 Here’s a helpful list of nearby hotels that are great for families.
 Don’t forget, one of them has a gigantic waterpark and is just a stone’s throw from the mall; perfect makings for a fun-filled holiday weekend!

-Are you now excited about the prospects that the Northland has to offer your family for the holidays and beyond?
 Check out the Top Ten Things for Families to do in Minnesota to get started planning year-round fun in this playground of lakes – frozen or not!